ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 ### Hardware Modification: Rain Sensor (optional)

+> **Note**
+> The rain measurement is somehow tricky and need some practice to evaluate how good it work!

-If you also like to use the Stock-Rain-Sensor cabling, we need to solder a separate cable to the PCB, from FB2 to the non-placed R79.
+If you also like to use the Stock-Rain-Sensor cabling, you need to solder a separate cable from FB2 to the non-placed R79.
 See the yellow cable on the following images:

 ![Hardware Changes](images/IMG_Stock-Cables-overview.jpg)